California theme park closures hit jobs, shops, budget

 Dr. Mark Ghaly, California's health and human services secretary, said the concern is that large theme parks draw visitors from further away who stay for longer periods of time and frequent nearby hotels, restaurants and shops, and these activities pose an increased risk of virus transmission.

 But park officials contend Ghaly's office failed to consider the overall health of their communities beyond virus case counts and positivity rates.
-With employees out of work and some poised to lose their jobs, their stress levels will rise and access to health services diminish, industry leaders said, and the same goes for owners and workers at nearby shops that cater to parkgoers.
+With employees out of work and some poised to lose their jobs, their stress levels will rise and access to health services diminish, industry leaders said, and the same goes for owners and workers at nearby shops that rely on parkgoers.

 “That is not the only health metric that needs to be taken into account,” said Ken Potrock, president of Disneyland Resort.
 “When you think of the overall health of a community, much of it is driven by employment.
 Much of it is driven by income.”